 Pain during massage –

-Some pain can be expected from knots and tension, but it should feel like a “good hurt.”
+Minor discomfort (not pain) can be expected from working on knots and tension, but it should feel like a “good hurt.”
 Always communicate any pain to your therapist to make adjustments in pressure/techniques.
 Let your therapist know if you bruise easily.
 More pain does NOT equal more benefit.
 I do NOT provide DEEP TISSUE.

-Why do therapists massage the Gluteal (buttocks) muscles, is that normal ?
+Why do therapists massage the Glutes (buttocks) muscles... is that normal ?

 Certain massage modalities benefit from massaging the abdomen, such as Lymphatic Drainage, and to help with digestion issues & recent surgery.